 A warrant clinic plays a crucial role in providing second chances to individuals with outstanding warrants, particularly for non-violent offenses, missed court dates, or minor infractions.

-View all of the #SecondChancesInAction events hosted by the JCC and partner organizations taking place across the U.S below!
+View #SecondChancesInAction events hosted by partner organizations taking place across the U.S below!

 Hyatt Regency Seattle 808 Howell St. Seattle, WA 98101